 - Let cool at room temperature, not in the refrigerator or freezer

 The whipped cream filling for this cake is truly something special.
 The recipe comes from Serious Sweets.
 The only change I made was adding more sugar!

-Making this food processor stabilized whipped cream is so easy, but you definitely need the freeze dried fruit and a food processor or blender.
-The reason the cream can get so thick is because the freeze dried fruit, when pulverized, absorbs some of the moisture from the cream and helps to create a Greek yogurt like texture.
+Making this food processor stabilized whipped cream is so easy, but you definitely need the freeze-dried fruit and a food processor or blender.
+The reason the cream can get so thick is that the freeze-dried fruit, when pulverized, absorbs some of the moisture from the cream and helps to create a Greek yogurt-like texture.

-If you don’t want raspberry filling, you can sub any freeze dried fruit for the raspberries.
+If you don’t want a raspberry filling, you can sub any freeze-dried fruit for the raspberries.
 I’m dying to try it with mangoes!

 So make sure to check out my Instagram videos for tutorials of the dos and don’ts and then head back here to grab the recipe and try this one for yourself.
 I think you’ll love the whole experience, especially digging in.

 Chocolate Raspberry Swiss Roll

 Chocolate sponge cake with raspberry whipped filling and chocolate ganache.

 - 1/4 cup (25 g) dark cocoa powder